-- Scrum has short fixed schedule of release cycles with adjustable scope known as sprints to address rapidly changing development needs.
+- Scrum has a short fixed schedule of release cycles with adjustable scope known as sprints to address rapidly changing development needs.
 Each release could have multiple sprints.
 Each Scrum Project could have multiple Release Cycles.

-- A repeating sequence of meetings, events and milestones
+- A repeating sequence of meetings, events, and milestones

 - A practice of testing and implementing new requirements, known as stories, to make sure some work is released ready after each sprint

-Scrum is based on following 3 Pillars-
+Scrum is based on the following 3 Pillars-

 Let’s look at the one by one